 This is exactly why we all need to embrace both, and why our current world feels totally out of balance.

 The masculine is dominating, has become a toxic version of itself, and the feminine has been repressed and forgotten.

 Not only is the feminine not valued by our current society, but she has also been exploited at the hands of toxic masculinity.

 Our receptiveness has been targeted by corporations to convince us to buy their products.

-And our intuition has been ridiculed, so much so that we feel the need to have visible facts to base an opinion or decision on.
+Our intuition has been ridiculed.
+So much so that we feel the need to have visible facts to base an opinion or decision on.

 Our creativity is seen as a waste, taking up precious energy which could be used logically.

 Our nurturing has been reduced to nothing more than a job.
 Yet it’s still not valued like a real one in the city.

 But suppressing the feminine is not just damaging to women, it’s damaging to the entire world.
 Because in the process, we have isolated ourselves from nature — from the very thing we are all created from.

 Nature and the sacred feminine are both fundamental to the existence of the human race.